microsoft/OpenAIWorkshop/labs/Lab_1_no_code_low_code_chat_gpt/README.md

 Hello,

-I can't login into my account, I need to reset my password, also my keyboard is not working
+I can't login into my account, I need to reset my password.
+Also my keyboard is not working.

 Thank you
 _______________________________________________________________